 - minimizing stress

 - participating in regular physical exercise

 Is there an IBS diet?
 What foods trigger IBS?

 What you eat and how you eat can affect the symptoms of this condition.
 While it may not be possible to completely prevent IBS symptoms, you may find that certain foods trigger IBS symptoms.
 To help figure out which foods cause your symptoms, a doctor may suggest keeping a food diary.

 Foods to avoid or limit if you have IBS

 - Artificial sweeteners.

-- Certain vegetables that increase gas such as cauliflower, broccoli, cabbage, Brussels sprouts and legumes.
+- Certain vegetables increase gas such as cauliflower, broccoli, cabbage, Brussels sprouts, and legumes.

 - Fatty or fried foods.